Selection Mode Section of the 3D Home Ribbon

 The Select Hierarchy Manipulator

-Click the ClosedSelect Hierarchy Manipulator to select an object and each of its sub-elements, all at once.
+Click the Select Hierarchy Manipulator to select an object and each of its sub-elements, all at once.
 You can also click the Select manipulator's drop-down list button to access a menu that displays with the following options:

-• Select All Of Type:type menu item ( Closedhot keyA keyboard shortcut that allows you to select this ribbon button without using a cursor.
-You activate this shortcut by pressing the ALT key on your keyboard, then pressing the "H" key.
-This will cause a white box to appear next to the button.
-You can then press the key combination that appears next to the button to select it. = ZGT) – Click this option to select all objects of a particular type such as Primitive or Cube or Model.
+Select All Of Type:type menu item ( = ZGT) – Click this option to select all objects of a particular type such as Primitive or Cube or Model.
 This menu item is available only when an object is selected; the selected object's type becomes the type that appears in this menu item.
 If multiple objects are selected, the key object’s type appears in this menu item.

-• Select All Objects menu item ( Closedhot keyA keyboard shortcut that allows you to select this ribbon button without using a cursor.
-You activate this shortcut by pressing the ALT key on your keyboard, then pressing the "H" key.
-This will cause a white box to appear next to the button.
-You can then press the key combination that appears next to the button to select it. = ZGA) – Click this option to select all objects in the 3D viewport.
+Select All Objects menu item ( = ZGA) – Click this option to select all objects in the 3D viewport.
 In this case, once objects are selected, the key object is the most-recently updated object.

 The Select Manipulator

-Click the ClosedSelect Manipulator to select an object hierarchy in the 3D viewport.
+Click the Select Manipulator to select an object hierarchy in the 3D viewport.
 You can also select a sub-element of the group using double-clicking to drill down to a particular sub-element.
 You may need to manipulate sub-elements such as a face, a vertex, or an edge.

 You can also select multiple objects or sub-elements.
-When you do this, Closedthe last selected object is the key object.
+When you do this, the last selected object is the key object.
 Some tools use the key object to determine what to do with the selection.
 For example, when you transform multiple objects, the transformation uses the key object's pivot point.

 Because a 3D object (or group of objects) is typically made up of a complex assembly of many small graphical objects, selecting it or its sub-elements can be a fairly complex task.
 The selection process is illustrated below in which double-clicking on the desired object selects a cell [1], then a crossbar in the cell [2], and then an individual bar [3].